artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

-The program begins with an initial nested loop (*Initialize matrices*) that simply initializes the elements in A, B, and C, which we will not analyze and that you should simply ignore.
-Then, another nested loop follows (*Analyze this loop*), performing a computation that stores in C the sum of the elements in A and B. This is the result (the values are shown in hexadecimal):
+The program begins with an initial nested loop (*Initialize matrices*) that simply initializes the elements in A, B, and C, which we will not analyze in the simulation.
+Then, another nested loop follows (*Analyze this loop*), performing a computation that stores in C the sum of the elements in A and B; this is the loop we will analyze in the cache.

+This is the result obtained after executing this program, with the values shown in hexadecimal:

 <img width="1367" height="266" alt="image" src="https://github.com/user-attachments/assets/5918ba34-3038-4b53-9f2e-e3838d9d7503" />

-1. The Cache window allows configuring the data cache and the instruction cache separately.
-For example, in this case, we would be configuring a data cache with the following parameters:
+We next analyze the cache's behavior for the second nested loop (*Analyze this loop*) and for a direct mapping data cache with the following parameters:

 - 4 lines (2<sup>N</sup> Lines = 2)
 - 4 words per line (2<sup>N</sup> Words/Line = 2)
 - 1 way (2<sup>N</sup> Ways = 0)